Registry

 Click on the Generate token button to create the access token.

-Make sure to copy and save the token securely since you will no longer be able to access it after closing this page.
+Copy and save the token securely.
+You will no longer be able to access it after closing this page.

 You can read more in the official documentation.